MikeKSmith/The_Lazy_Producer/docs/004-Tools-MIDI_tools.md

 ## Max for Live Tintinnabulator plugin

 The [Tintinnabulator](https://maxforlive.com/library/device/7569/tintinnabulator) Max for Live plugin by Milton Mermikedes is an implementation of Arvo Part's [Tintinnabulation technique](https://en.wikipedia.org/wiki/Tintinnabuli).
 This technique arpeggiates the original chord, and then adds additional notes / harmonies to those notes based on the nearest tone from the scale triad.
 So 1st position inferior C minor takes a C minor triad (C - Eb - G) and assigns a harmony to the incoming notes using the nearest chord tone 1 position lower than the incoming note (the M-Voice).
 Within the plugin you can specify the delay between the original notes and the additional harmonies.
-The good news for producers of generative, ambient music is that the choice of T-Voice position (1st Superior, 2nd Superior, 1st Inferior, 2nd Inferior) can be set to be random.
+The good news for producers of generative music is that the choice of T-Voice position (1st Superior, 2nd Superior, 1st Inferior, 2nd Inferior) can be set to be random.
 This will add variety and keeps the T-Voice harmony changing.
 This plugin can be used on melody lines or chord inputs for a variety of different effects.

 <img src="./images/Tintinnabulator.png" width="100%" />

 ## Max for Live Schwartzonator plugin

 The Schwartzonator plugin (<https://www.ableton.com/en/packs/schwarzonator/>) combines chord generation with scale quantising.
 You specify what notes are "valid" for the output - quantising input to output - and then the knobs below the "piano" define the makeup of the output chord.
 The "add notes" knobe defines how many additional notes you want to add to the input MIDI note to create a chord. "spread" spreads these out over the keyboard. "random" changes the disposition of the chord - creating chord inversions and changing the output chord when it's triggered by the input MIDI note.
-With "random" increased you can get ever-changing output chords for the same input notes. "dynamic" adds random velocity across the output notes. "select" allows you to automate selection of the Chord Set.\
+With "random" increased you can get ever-changing output chords for the same input notes. "dynamic" adds random velocity across the output notes. "select" allows you to automate selection of the Chord Set.
-\

 Schwartzonator was designed to help musicians who did not know musical theory generate chords from single input notes and the scale or chord quantising allows the user to generate musical ideas that sound good.
-For the generative ambient musician there are many things in this plugin that are appealing - the ability to turn single input notes into chords that conform to a scale or chord pattern and the ability to also add randomness to ensure that the chords are different each time they are triggered.
+For the generative musician there are many things in this plugin that are appealing - the ability to turn single input notes into chords that conform to a scale or chord pattern and the ability to also add randomness to ensure that the chords are different each time they are triggered.
 These coupled with the MIDI tools above can help create evolving patterns that fit with an overall scale key, chord pattern etc. defined for the track.

 <img src="./images/Schwarzonator.png" width="100%" />